-DVSA Trialing Tachograph Sensing Equipment
+DVSA Trialling Tachograph Sensing Equipment

 The data will be able to detect the following tachograph violations: